KostiaLeo/mvvm-coroutines-dagger2-room-retrofit/README.md

 <h3>Overview: </h3>
 <ul>
 <li><h3>Model</h3>
 Model is implemented as Repository pattern.
-Firstly it begins from internet connection checking, consequently if it's though we retrieve data from server (by applying Retrofit 2) and insert into SQLite database.
-Otherwise we try to fetch data from SQLite itself.
+Firstly it begins from internet connection checking.
+Consequently if it's alive we're retrieving data from the server (by using Retrofit 2) and inserting into the SQLite database.
+Otherwise we're trying to fetch data from the SQLite itself.
 </li>
 <li><h3>View</h3>
-View realised as 2 fragments.
-First one contains RecyclerView, second one depends on clicks on recycler-items and finally displays detailed data fetched from Model.
+View is realised as 2 fragments.
+First one contains RecyclerView, second one depends on clicks on recycler-items and finally displays detailed data fetched from the Model.
-It implementes state saving refleled on configuration changes.
+It implements state saving reflected on configuration changes.
 </li>
 <li><h3>ViewModel</h3>
 VM is responsible for transferring data between view and model.